fleek-network/fleek-network-docs/docs/learn/services.md

 ## Handshake

 The Handshake component is the entry point to external communications with a node.
 It enables clients to establish an encrypted communication session with the node and interact with services over a secure transport layer (TLS+TCP or QUIC).
 On establishing a client and node connection, public keys are exchanged and a lane is negotiated for the session.
 A Handshake is required for a client to access and interact with a service.

+## Service geographic distribution

+The network takes care of infrastructure coverage, scalability, and incentivizing edge nodes to run services.
+It employs a range of algorithms to assign edge nodes in each geographic region to handle the work for each service, guaranteeing the most efficient route.
+Additionally, when a service experiences a surge in demand and scales up, any unused services are automatically downscaled.
+By dynamically allocating resources, it eliminates unnecessary resource usage and allows efficient garbage collection.
+All of this is achieved while maintaining optimal levels of trust, security, infrastructure coverage, and performance guarantees.